ros-navigation/docs.nav2.org/docs/2021summerOfCode/projects/assisted_teleop.md

 In mobile robot and autonomous vehicle navigation, there are situations where a human driver is required to intervene to get the vehicle out of a sticky situation.
 This can be both as a backup in case of autonomy failure as well as the primary function of the robot (e.g. telepresence robots).

-This project’s aim is to create an assisted teleop feature in Nav2 by means of a new behavior tree configuration file (the file that defines the flow of information for the navigation task) and potentially new plugins.
+This project's aim is to create an assisted teleop feature in Nav2 by means of a new behavior tree configuration file (the file that defines the flow of information for the navigation task) and potentially new plugins.
 This feature should make sure to use the local costmap and/or sensor data in order to avoid obstacles and take position and/or velocity commands to attempt to follow.

 An example application of this is a telepresence robot, where a human driver is driving the robot through a space to visit in an office building or hospital.
 Another example would be an autonomous delivery robot stuck requiring a human driver to navigate it back into an open space for the robot to continue its task.